 Andante (76-108 bpm)

 Andante is an upbeat tempo marking indicating the tempo should be about 66% of the marked tempo (i.e., a tempo of about ).
 Occasionally, musicians will interpret “andante” more roughly as 60bpm (about 50% slower than the indicated tempo), and occasionally even more broadly, approaching but never quite reaching 120bpm.
-Examples for this tempo are B.O.B – Magic, and ABBA – Andante, Andante.
+Examples of this tempo are B.O.B – Magic, and ABBA – Andante, Andante.

 Moderato (108-120 bpm)

 Moderato tempo means “moderate tempo”.
 It is often confused with mood tempo because both tempo markings indicate a moderate tempo.
 However, they are not the same because tempo indications refer to the speed of the beat whereas mood indications refer to emotional qualities.
-Some examples for this tempo are Johnny Cash – Ring Of Fire and 5 Seconds Of Summer – Heartbreak Girl.
+Some examples of this tempo are Johnny Cash – Ring Of Fire and 5 Seconds Of Summer – Heartbreak Girl.

 Allegro (120-168 bpm)

 Allegro tempo ranges from 120 to 168 beats per minute.
 Allegro tempo means “fast, quick”.
 Some composers use this tempo marking instead of marking a more specific tempo.
-For example, Beethoven’s Third Symphony is marked simply “Allegro”.
+For example, Beethoven’s Third Symphony is marked simply as “Allegro”.
 Example for this tempo: Cheetah Girls – Together We Can.

 Presto (168-200 bpm)

-presto tempo ranges from 168 to 200 beats per minute.
+Presto tempo ranges from 168 to 200 beats per minute.
 Presto tempo means “very fast, very quick” and it is classified as a very brisk tempo.
 This tempo is appropriate for many types of music and generally keeps the music at a high speed.
 It is used in musical notation for a tempo faster than allegro.
 Example: Green Day – Holiday.

 Prestissimo (over 200 bpm)